-a.
-Submission of the Final Investigative Report and Evidence File to the Parties prior to a hearing.
+The Final Investigative Report and Evidence File will be simultaneously provided to the parties and their advisors in electronic format or hard copy, at least ten (10) business days prior to a hearing.
 The parties will have ten (10) business days to submit a written response to the Final Investigative Report and Evidence File.